-This self-paced, four-week course are for teachers who are experts in their classroom and who are interested in:
+This self-paced, four-week course is for teachers who are experts in their classroom and who are interested in:

-- Growing their teacher expertise to consult about their Teaches Pay Teachers Store, blog, or other education-related expertise.
+- Growing their teacher expertise to consult about their Teachers Pay Teachers Store, blog, or other education-related expertise.

 - Making some income outside of their classroom for something they’re already an expert in.